websight-io/docs/docs/docs/developers/development/dialogs/index.md

 ## Dialog structure
 Each dialog can be build out of two element types:

-- containers - used to achieve proper structure of fields in dialog, examples: container, tab, tabs, include
+- containers - used to achieve proper structure of fields in dialog, examples: container, tab, tabs
 - fields - used to input values via dialog, examples: textfield, numberfield, pathPicker

 Example dialog structure definition can look like this: